oliwerhelsen/dropletapi/README.md

 var digitalocean = new DIGITALOCEAN('Your API-TOKEN');

-digitalocean.getDropletById(PUT THE ID HERE, function (error, result) {
+digitalocean.getDropletById(PUT THE DROPLETID HERE, function (error, result) {
           if (error) {
               console.log(error);
           }